input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 - A `tag` octet consisting of the value `0x07`
 - The octets representing the client's new position.
 The encoding of this is
-- The octets representing the new tip.
-The encoding of this is blockchain- specific.
+- The octets representing the current tip of the chain.
+The encoding of this is blockchain-specific.

 #### Wait message